open-contracting/software-development-handbook/docs/python/quality.rst

 Test matrix
 ~~~~~~~~~~~

-Packages should be tested on Ubuntu, macOS and Windows and on Python versions that aren't end-of-life.
+Packages should be tested on Ubuntu, macOS and Windows, on Python versions that aren't end-of-life, and on the latest version of PyPy.
 For example:

 .. code-block:: yaml